 Flat feet refers to the appearance of the foot.
-Pronation is a motion that involves movement of the arch.
-A person with a large degree of pronation in their foot (sometimes called overpronation) will have a flat foot in standing.
-If you take a snap shot of someone's foot and see there is no arch present it would be correct to call that person has a flat foot.
-If you watch a person walk and notice that their foot rolls in when they take a step this is called pronation.
+Pronation is a motion that involves the movement of the arch.
+A person with a large degree of pronation in their foot (sometimes called overpronation) will likely have a flat foot in standing.
 Flat feet and excessive pronation are closely related.

 Flat Feet Treatment